Hire purchase debt

 - Where a hire purchase agreement contains a separate subsidiary agreement for insurance products (e.g. for payment protection insurance and/or a guarantee or warranty), it is not necessary to pay off this agreement before terminating the hire purchase agreement.

-- Your agreement may say that you have to return the goods to your original supplier or somewhere similar like an auction house.
+- Your agreement may say that you have to return the goods to your original supplier or somewhere else like an auction house.
 If that is the case, you should not be asked to return the goods further away than is reasonable on the grounds of cost and distance.

 - Terminating and ending your hire purchase agreement does not terminate a subsidiary insurance agreement.
 You will remain liable for it.

 You may have a default notice sent to you by the creditor because you are behind with the payments on your agreement.
 Once the time has run out on the default notice, you may have lost the right to end the agreement voluntarily and to return the goods yourself.
 It depends upon your agreement.
 Your creditor may have called in or ‘terminated’ the agreement when the default notice runs out.
 Some agreements say another notice to terminate the agreement has to be sent to you after the default notice has run out.
-Contact us for advice.
+Contact us for advice for more information.

 What happens once the goods have been returned?